- IAM Patent 1000 recognized Bryan for patent litigation and patent prosecution in California (2020)

 - The Legal 500 recognized Bryan for his work in patent litigation (2020)

-Bryan Kohm practices intellectual property litigation, with a focus on representing high technology and life science companies in patent infringement and trade secret misappropriation disputes.
-Bryan has experience in a wide variety of venues throughout the country, including federal and state courts, the International Trade Commission, and the Court of Appeals for the Federal Circuit.
+Bryan practices intellectual property litigation, with a focus on representing high technology and life science companies in patent infringement and trade secret misappropriation disputes.
+He handles disputes in federal and state courts throughout the country, and has extensive experience in the most active patent venues, such as Delaware, California, Texas, and Florida, as well as the Court of Appeals for the Federal Circuit.
+Bryan is also the Chair of Fenwick’s International Trade Commission practice.

-- In re: Cray – Bryan helped lead the team representing Cray in its petition for writ of mandamus after Judge Gilstrap of the Eastern District of Texas denied Cray’s transfer motion in a patent infringement case.
+- In re: Cray – Bryan represented Cray in its petition for writ of mandamus after Judge Gilstrap of the Eastern District of Texas denied Cray’s transfer motion in a patent infringement case.
 The team successfully overturned the four-factor test used by the Eastern District of Texas, leading to the landmark decision on what is considered a “regular and established place of business” and establishing that a defendant must have a physical location in the district in order for the venue to be proper.

 - Riverbed Technology, Inc. v.
-Silver Peak Systems, Inc. – Bryan served as second chair for Silver Peak in a jury trial, resulting in a verdict of infringement by Riverbed of two of Silver Peak’s patents.
-The case began when Riverbed filed a complaint against competitor Silver Peak, asserting infringement of a number of its patents.
+Silver Peak Systems, Inc. – Bryan served as trial counsel for Silver Peak in a jury trial, resulting in a verdict of infringement by Riverbed of two of Silver Peak’s patents.
+The case began when Riverbed filed a complaint against competitor Silver Peak, asserting infringement of its patents.
 Silver Peak counterclaimed with its own patents.
 After successfully staying Riverbed’s claims pending reexamination, Bryan assisted Silver Peak in turning the tables on Riverbed by obtaining a summary judgment of direct infringement of one patent and a jury verdict of indirect infringement of the same patent, as well as of direct and indirect infringement of a second patent.

-- Rothschild Location Technologies, LLC v.
-Webtech Wireless, Inc. – Represented Webtech Wireless in claims brought by a prolific non-practicing entity alleging infringement by Webtech Wireless’s fleet tracking system.
+- Rothschild Location Technologies v.
+Webtech Wireless – Represented Webtech Wireless in claims brought by a prolific non-practicing entity alleging infringement by Webtech Wireless’s fleet tracking system.
 Bryan obtained a dismissal without any compensation being paid prior to discovery.

-- The Laryngeal Mask Company Ltd. et al. v.
-Ambu A/S et al. – Bryan represented Ambu, a leading manufacturer of medical devices, in a patent infringement action brought by a competitor.
+- The Laryngeal Mask Company v.
+Ambu A/S – Represented Ambu, a leading manufacturer of medical devices, in a patent infringement action brought by a competitor.
 Bryan assisted Ambu in obtaining summary judgment of non-infringement and invalidity.

 - St. Clair Intellectual Property Consultants v.
 Samsung Electronics Co.
 Ltd. et al. – Bryan represented Hewlett-Packard Company in a patent infringement action filed by St. Clair Intellectual Property Consultants relating to digital cameras.
 The matter was resolved with HP winning summary judgement of non-infringement.